To develop, operate, and provide quality housing in sustainable communities of choice for residents of diverse incomes.

 Mr. Kennerly and his wife, both native Charlotteans, have two teenage boys.
 In his spare time, Mr. Kennerly enjoys fishing, water sports and exercise.

-With a passion for helping people, Fulton believes that CHA is “more than bricks & sticks” and that able-bodied people should work.
+With a passion for helping people, Fulton believes that INLIVIAN is “more than bricks & sticks” and that able-bodied people should work.
 During his career, he has developed comprehensive supportive services programs incorporating case management, education and job placement.
 He believes the key to upward mobility is housing + supportive services + education + employment.

 Fulton serves on a number of boards and committees including the Centralina Council of Governments’ Connect Our Future Consortium, Urban Land Institute (ULI) Steering Committee, and the Charlotte Mecklenburg Coalition on Housing.
 He is a member of the Council of Large Public Housing Authorities, National Association of Housing and Redevelopment Officials and the Public Housing Authorities Directors Association.